redox-os/website/content/faq.en.md

 Redox is a microkernel-based operating system, a complete, fully-functioning, general-purpose operating system with a focus on safety, freedom, reliability, correctness, and pragmatism.

-Wherever possible, the system components are written in Rust and run in user-space
+Wherever possible, the system components are written in Rust and run in user-space.

 ## What features does Redox have?